Aymen004/Task_List/README.md

 # Python-projects
-simple python project task list
+Simple python project task list Explained:
-Certainly!
-The provided Python program is a simple command-line interface (CLI) To-Do List application.
-Here's a brief description of its functionality:

 1. **To-Do List Class (`ToDoList`):**
    - The `ToDoList` class represents a to-do list and has methods for adding tasks, marking tasks as completed, viewing tasks, saving tasks to a file, and loading tasks from a file.